Smaller Sizes of

 References: Dover Express - Friday 05 November 1920 P5.
 "DOVER PHOTOGRAPHER'S BANKRUPTCY.
 At the Kent Bankruptcy Court Saturday the following Re Charles Henry Knight, of.
 35, Biggin St., and Snargate St. Dover, and 21 Tontine St. Folkestone and 69 Wellington St, Woolwich, debtor, who attended for his public examination, returned his liabilities at £528.8.10d. and estimated his assets at £74 17s.
 10d., leaving a deficiency £454.
 11s.
 Mr De Wet, of Folkestone, appeared for the debtor.
 Under examination by the Official Receiver, debtor stated that he was formerly engaged as a salesman and in June 1913, he commenced business as a miniature photographer at 35, Biggin Street, Dover, in partnership with Mr. Herbert Beach, under name of the Original Stickybacks.
 They commenced with a capital £50, of which £30 was borrowed.
 The business was not a success and in December 1913, it was agreed that they should dissolve the partnership.
 Beach withdrew from the concern, without any consideration whatever, and debtor took over the concern with its assets and liabilities.
 The assets were estimated at about £40 and the liabilities about £15.
 Owing to the influx of troops he commenced to do remarkably well and continued to do so for several years. extended his business by opening branch businesses at Snargate St., Dover, 69, Wellington St., Woolwich, Lower- Bridge St. Canterbury (the Canterbury business did not pay and it closed after six months), and 21, Tontine St., Folkestone.
 With the exception of the Canterbury shop the concerns were successful.
 He did very well and was able to finance them easily and without any outside assistance.
 Soon after the Armistice, however, his receipts fell off by fifty per cent.
 That was owing to the removal of the troops.
 He sold the Woolwich business in May this year, and prior to the receiving order he had also disposed of the branch businesses at Snargate St., Dover, and at Folkestone.
 He then entirely devoted himself to the business at 35, Biggin St., Dover.
 In February, 1916, he, in conjunction with two other persons, opened a canteen in Sandwich, but this venture was a failure, as was also a miniature rifle range, which he and another person conducted at Sandwich.
 He estimated that his losses on these two enterprises amounted to at least £300.
 The cause of his failure were: falling off in trade since the Armistice, November, 1918, losses incurred in canteen enterprise, and law costs consequent on proceedings instituted by creditors for recovery of debts.
 The examination was closed."
 Dover Express - Friday 24 September 1920 P4 – receiving order made against Charles Henry Knight.

-Below are two example postcards from the firm's Woolwich Studio.
-These show the same studio back-cloth and similar displays onf negative numbers in the upper rh corner.
-The numbers displayed are 12-201-A amd 6-370-L. This suggests perhaps month, neg number and either a year or location code.
-We are most grateful to Photo Historian Paul Godfrey for permission to use the second of these two images which are from his collection.
+Below are three example postcard prints from the firm's Woolwich Studio.
+The first two show the same draped window studio back-cloth and the third example has a riverside scene as a background.
+They all have similar displays of negative numbers in the upper right hand corner.
+The numbers displayed are 12-201-A, 6-370-L and 12-360-R. This suggests perhaps month, neg number and either a year, operator or location code.
+We are most grateful to Photo Historian Paul Godfrey for permission to use the second of these two images from his collection and to Allan Collier for permission to use the third example.

 Address: 45 King Street, Southall